couchbase/cbft/IDEAS.md

 A Queryer can query against one or more PIndexes (perhaps even one day to remote PIndexes by communicating with remote Queryers).
-Initially, perhaps it can only do just a single PIndex, but the API and interfaces should be multi-PIndex and scatter/gather ready.
+Initially, perhaps a simple Queryer can only hit just a single PIndex, but the API and interfaces should be multi-PIndex and scatter/gather ready for the future.

-A HTTP/REST (and next-generation protocol / green-stack) networking layer sits on top of all of it for index mgmt and querying endpoints that clients can access.
+A HTTP/REST (and next-generation protocol / green-stack) networking layer sits on top of all of it for index management and querying endpoints that clients can access.
 During a query, this networking layer accesses a Manager for the relevant mapping and invokes the Queryer with the PIndexes that need to be accessed.
 This networking layer will provide the necessary AUTH checks.

 ---------------------------------------------
 What happens when creating a full-text index...